PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 of frustration.

 * Use error messages to indicate the source of the problem while providing enough information for the user to fix it.
-Make sure that it is clear what the user should do next.
+When possible, make it clear what the user should do next.

 * Include diagnostic information when appropriate.
-For example, if an operation is being performed on every point in a grid, include the coordinates where the error happened.
+If an occurred at a single point in an array operation, including the coordinates of where the error happened can help the user better understand the cause of the error.

 * Write error messages that are concise when possible, as users often skim or skip long error messages.